SoftwareHeritage/swh-fuse/benchmark/README.md

 Looking at `htop` during the experiment:
  * on workers: htop shows almost 200 load, but less than 1% of CPU per hyply and less than 20% per swhfuse process. swh-fuse are very often in the `D: Uninterruptible sleep` state, ie. waiting for I/O.
- * on the graph:
+ * on the graph server:
-     * a first experiment was badly started, but it allowed the kernel to pre-cache ~1TB of data
-     * CPU load had a small peak (800% CPU/62 load) when starting, then cruising around 200-400%CPU but system load averages around 8 so it might be waiting for the scratch FS too.
+    - CPU load had a small peak (62 load / 800% CPU) when starting, then cruising around 200-400%CPU but system load averages around 8 so it might be waiting for the scratch FS too.

 We have a Grafana board showing activity on the distributed scratch FS.
-This shows the rate per user, and because FUSE is mounted as root (in a namespace) the monitoring is giving a figure for `root` (pure objstorage access) and another for `kirchgem` (graph access).
-This shows that
- * objstorage is reading at a steady 1.5GB/s during the "cruise" phase, although that's only 25% of files that hyperpolyglot would like to read... reading rate is already important:
+This shows access rates per user, and because FUSE is mounted as root the board is giving a figure for `root`, that allows to distinguish pure objstorage access, from graph access done by my own account `kirchgem`.
+This shows that objstorage is reading at a steady 1.5GB/s during the "cruise" phase, although that's only 25% of files that hyperpolyglot would like to read...
+The successful reads rate evolves as follows:

 ![object_access_per_second_take1](2025-06-20-2000 workers/object_access_per_second_take1.png)
 ![object_access_per_second_take2](2025-06-20-2000 workers/object_access_per_second_take2.png)

+For much more details, see `2025-06-20-bench2-take{1,2}.ipynb`

 ## 🍿 SWH architectural take-aways

  * `swh-fuse` itself is still as slow you can expect from a python-based FUSE, but it's still mostly waiting:
- * swh-graph-grpc-server latency could be better if it was hosted on a machine with enough storage to hold its files locally (5.5TB).
+ * `swh-graph-grpc-server` latency could be better if it was hosted on a machine with enough storage to hold its files locally (5.5TB), and that could make a difference.
- * **then it's all about how much thoughput can be expected from storage/objstorage**
+ * then it's all about how much thoughput can be expected from storage/objstorage
- * node-local digestmap is very fast, but would require ~1.5TB storage on worker nodes when computing on the complete archive
+ * node-local digestmap is very fast, and for the complete archive could allow to bypass the storage layer if we have ~1.5TB storage on worker nodes.

 ## ❓ RFC